-Question: Are self-funded group health plans required to cover pediatric dental and vision benefits to be in compliance with the Affordable Care Act (ACA)?
+Self-funded group health plans and pediatric dental and vision benefit requirements related to the Affordable Care Act (ACA)

 Placing dollar limits on pediatric dental/vision benefits